Allegheny National Forest: 18th century

 In the 18th century, the forest in northwest Pennsylvania was mostly Eastern Hemlock and American beech.
 Sugar maple, birch, chestnut, white pine, white oak and red maple were also common.
 White pine occurred in the original forest in relatively small, well-defined areas where it was typically accompanied by chestnut and to a lesser degree oak.
 Black cherry accounted for less than one percent of the plateau's trees.
 This old-growth forest contained rich, vibrant biodiversity, and was characterized by large trees, fallen logs, and a multi-layered forest canopy.
-Predation by the native eastern wolf (Canis lupus lycaon) and eastern cougar (Puma concolor couguar) kept deer populations at naturally regulated low levels, estimated at ten deer per square mile.
+Predation by the native eastern wolf (Canis lycaon) and eastern cougar (Puma concolor couguar) kept deer populations at naturally regulated low levels, estimated at ten deer per square mile.
 The understory vegetation was dense and richly diverse.

 Disturbances such as tornado, blowdown, and ice storms were common events that created a random mosaic of small openings in the forest canopy across the landscape before human beings arrived to the North American continent.
 Later, Native Americans burned small areas of the understory of the forest in locations to improve berry and oak mast production, hunting, and ease of travel.